 Step 4: Grill the Chicken

-Preheat a grill or grill pan over medium-high heat:
+Preheat a grill or grill pan over medium-high heat.
+If using a grill pan:

 Step 5: Serve and Garnish

-Serve the chicken satay skewers warm with the peanut sauce on the side for dipping:
+Serve the chicken satay skewers warm with the peanut sauce on the side for dipping.
+Garnish with chopped peanuts, sliced red chilis, lime wedges, and fresh cilantro.
+Enjoy!

 How to Serve Chicken Satay with Peanut Sauce

-Serving Chicken Satay with Peanut Sauce can elevate your dining experience, whether it’s a casual family dinner or a festive gathering.
-The combination of juicy chicken skewers and creamy peanut sauce is not only delicious but also visually appealing.
+Serving Chicken Satay with Peanut Sauce can elevate any meal, whether it’s a casual dinner or a festive gathering.
+Here are some creative ways to present and enjoy this delicious dish.

 How to Perfect Chicken Satay with Peanut Sauce

-To make your Chicken Satay with Peanut Sauce truly outstanding, consider these helpful tips:
+To achieve the best Chicken Satay with Peanut Sauce, consider these helpful tips:

-- Marinate Longer: Allowing the chicken to marinate overnight intensifies flavor and tenderness.
+- Marinate Longer – Allowing the chicken to marinate overnight intensifies the flavors.

-- Soak Skewers: If using wooden skewers, soaking them prevents burning and ensures even cooking.
+- Soak Skewers – If using wooden skewers, soaking them prevents burning during grilling.

 Best Side Dishes for Chicken Satay with Peanut Sauce

-- Spring Rolls: Fresh spring rolls filled with veggies provide a delightful texture contrast and are great for dipping too!
+- Spring Rolls – Fresh spring rolls filled with veggies provide a light, crunchy side option.

 Common Mistakes to Avoid

-- Skipping the Marinade: Marinating the chicken is key to infusing flavor.
-Don’t rush this step; aim for at least 1 hour, or overnight if possible.
+- Skipping the Marinade: Failing to marinate the chicken enough time can result in bland flavor.
+For best results, marinate for at least 1 hour, or overnight if possible.

 Refrigerator Storage